-Marco Susino is a multi award-winning, multi-cultural artist and academic.
+Marco Susino is a multi award-winning, multi-cultural artist and music psychologist.
+He is Lecturer in Creative Arts for Assemblage Centre for Creative Arts, Flinders University, Australia and Visiting Artist and Scholar for The Juilliard School, New York.
 As an artist, his work is characterised and informed by emotional expressions through music and multi-media assemblages of music, movement, and visual expressions.
 His work engages multi-cultural and multi-ethnic views, memories and experiences of emotions, broadly including embodied narratives, social, and individual experiences.

 As a researcher, he investigates what processes are responsible for the communication of emotion in music and embodied expressions, and the effects of culture on such experiences.

 In 2007, he was awarded an Alumni Industry Success Award, from the Academy of Contemporary Music in England, for his mark in the arts sector.
 In 2017, he received the Gerry Farrell Award to conduct practice-based research in music and emotion in Havana, Cuba and in 2018, an Exceptional Achievements Grant from the University of New South Wales.
 In 2019, he was awarded the prestigious Endeavour Fellowship, from the Australian Government to work as a visiting artist and research fellow in New York city on his project: The Music that Moves Us.
-In 2020, he was awarded a Dean's Research Award by UNSW.
-He is Lecturer in Creative Arts for Flinders University and Visiting Artist for The Juilliard School.
-He is also a member of the Empirical Musicology Group and Music-Science at the University of New South Wales, Sydney.
+In 2020, he was awarded a Dean's Research Award by UNSW Sydney and a CHASS Research Award by Flinders University.

 He holds a PhD, a Master degree, and a Licentiate in Music .